Other / mixed grade configuration · Milwaukee, WI

 How many students attend Carver Academy?

 Carver Academy has 324 students enrolled.
-It is a other school in Milwaukee, WI.
+It is a public school in Milwaukee, WI.

 What is the student-teacher ratio at Carver Academy?